Ohio State, Michigan get chance to add more lore to rivalry

-ANN ARBOR, Mich. – The highly anticipated matchup between No. 2 Ohio State and No. 3 Michigan with much at stake is almost here.
+ANN ARBOR – The highly anticipated matchup between No. 2 Ohio State and No. 3 Michigan with much at stake is almost here.

 The Buckeyes and Wolverines will play for the Big Ten East title and a spot in the conference championship game, where one of them will be big favorites and a win away from reaching the College Football Playoff.